corvus-dotnet/Corvus.Pipelines/README.md

 ## Sync and Async steps

-Although the individual steps passed to the `Build()` operator were all synchronous - but you can use async steps too.
+Although the individual steps passed to the `Build()` operator were all synchronous, you can use async steps too.

 In fact, async steps are the "natural" form in **Corvus.Pipelines**.